yasmincrisostomo/backoffice-analyst/README.md

 - Ruby 3.1.3
 - Rails 7.0.4.3
-- SQLite
+- PostgreSQL

 #### **🔧 Installation:**
-To run the application, perform the following steps:
+To run the application on your machine, perform the following steps:

 1. Clone the repository:
 ```